IanLynnEE/milk-yield-prediction/README.md

 ## Conclusion

-The current RMSE value is 6.07.
-In comparison with other teams, our RMSE value is relatively higher.
-The reason could be explained twofold.
-First, because of the limited time, we are not able to finish the appending features such as health-related or symptom-related features.
-Second, the model we used is not fined tuned.
+In comparison with other teams, our RMSE value is relatively high.
+We believe that if we can finish the work on appending more features such as health-related or symptom-related features, the result would be better.
+Moreover, we did not systematically refine the RF model, which ironically gave us the best result in the end.
+We do have the confidence to get just below 6 if we refine the RF model.
+Therefore, we prepared a relatively simple code for others to build on.

+We are also surprised by the fact that serial numbers ranked by birthday do not contribute to the result.
+This might suggest that cows are not getting better, and it should be a major concern for ranchers.

 ## Reference